Hamuj12/randomized_caches/README.md

 - **mirage**: Borrowed from https://github.com/gururaj-s/mirage; has the implementation of MIRAGE, SCATTER, and baseline set-associative.

-Navigate to `/mirage/` and follow the build and run instructions in README for MIRAGE, SCATTER-Cache, and Baseline.
+Navigate to `randomized_cache_hello_world` for build and run scripts for MIRAGE, Scatter-Cache, and Baseline cache.
 We do not make any structural modifications to these cache designs.
-For completeness, the commands to run SPEC2017 benchmark xz on each of these designs (note the only difference is --mirage\_mode`).
+For completeness, the commands to run SPEC2017 benchmark xz on each of these designs (note the only difference is `--mirage_mode`).

 ```
 ./build/X86/gem5.opt --outdir ./stats configs/example/spec06_config_multiprogram.py --benchmark=xz --num-cpus=2 --mem-size=8GB --mem-type=DDR4_2400_8x8 --cpu-type TimingSimpleCPU --caches --l2cache --l1d_size=512B --l1i_size=32kB --l2_size=16MB --l1d_assoc=8 --l1i_assoc=8 --l2_assoc=16 --mirage_mode=mirage --l2_numSkews=2 --l2_TDR=1.75 --l2_EncrLat=3 --prog-interval=300Hz --maxinsts=1000000000